-- Complies with the applicable regulations; - Enables the areas of the Bank and Group which create value, including in corporate social responsibility terms, to be suitably incentivized on the basis of objective measurement criteria; - Allows the Group to attract and retain professionals with skills and capabilities appropriate to its needs: - Is aligned with the policies adopted by other leading Italian and international players.
+- Highlights the link between remuneration policy, corporate sustainability and ESG objectives; - Is aligned with the applicable regulations; - Enables the areas of the Bank and Group which create value, including in corporate social responsibility terms, to be suitably rewarded based on objective performance criteria; - Allows the Group to attract and retain professionals with the skills appropriate to its needs; - Is aligned with the policies adopted by other leading Italian and international operators.

-A cap on variable remuneration continues to be adopted, set at 200% of fixed remuneration, with the exception of recipients who work in asset management, for whom different limits are set.
+A cap on variable remuneration continues to be adopted, set at 200% of fixed remuneration, with the exception of recipients working for companies subject to other sector regulations (such as asset management or investment companies), for whom different limits are set.